Skip to content

 MASL | 1200 - 1600

-Café Organico Marcala (COMSA) was founded as a co-operative in 2000 by 45 community-minded farmers who were members of a community bank scheme that provided loans to local people.
+Café Organico Marcala (COMSA) was founded as a coffee co-operative in 2000 by 45 community-minded farmers who were members of a community bank scheme that provided loans to local people.
 This was the time of the global coffee crisis when world prices hit rock bottom making it unprofitable for farmers to harvest their coffee.
 Most farmers in the area were forced to abandon their farms and many migrated to the cities or to the US in search of work.
-COMSA farmers realised they had to find a different way of trading coffee and took the decision to join together to access the organic market for its higher prices.
+COMSA farmers realised they had to find a different way of trading coffee and made the decision to join together to access the organic coffee market for its higher prices.

 With support from a rural business development organisation, COMSA was formally registered as a limited company in 2001 with a membership of 65 farmers.
 This was the beginning of a journey in which they learnt that organic culture wasn’t just organic fertiliser, it was about incorporating principles and values into farming practices and balancing the needs of business, society and the environment.
 Membership has since grown to 800 farmers, a quarter of them women.